 Other purported N-acetylcysteine uses are likely valid but don’t have strong support in the form of clinical evidence as of now.
 These N-acetylcysteine benefits include as a treatment for cystic fibrosis, cirrhosis, and Lou Gehrig’s Disease.
 And the ability to raise cysteine and glutathione levels in HIV patients.
 N-acetylcysteine side effects can include upset stomach, diarrhea and nausea but these issues are not consistently reported and are not life-threatening.

 As discussed, when taken orally NAC is well absorbed and utilized by the body as it’s converted to the compound, glutathione.
-This allows NAC to provide support to every cell in the body as a powerful antioxidant and free radical scavenger.
-NAC provides the body, especially the liver, with increased glutathione and the antioxidant protection needed for long-term health.
+This allows NAC to provide support as a powerful antioxidant and free radical scavenger.
+NAC can help provide the body, especially the liver, with increased glutathione and the antioxidant protection needed for long-term health.